The 10 Best Electronic Drum Sets 2023 – Buyer’s Guide and Reviews

 Make sure to check if headphones are included with the electronic drum set when you are buying it.
-If not then I would recommend that you read our short guide on the best headphones to buy for e-drumming.
+If not, then I would recommend that you read my short guide on the best headphones to buy for e-drumming.

-Alternatively, be sure to check out our article on the best in-ear monitors for drummers.
+Alternatively, be sure to check out my article on the best in-ear monitors for drummers.

 Any standard drumsticks work for electronic drum sets.
 If you are not sure what type of drumstick to buy, then I would recommend starting with a 5A size with a nylon tip.

-I started drumming 14 years ago playing Vic Firth 5A American Classic.
-This is a hugely popular model, and I still use it for most of my playing today.
+The Vic Firth 5A American Classic is a hugely popular model, and I still use it for most of my playing today.
 For me, they are just the right spot in weight and length to allow for speed and power in my drumming.